jryio/credit-card-processing/README.md

 For this project I chose Node.js as an opportunity to explore running command line style applications.
 Previously I've utilized Node.js for creating web servers and RESTful APIs using express.

-For this project I would have been equally comfortable using Python or Bash, however I saw the opportunity to learn about Node and the command line, as well as JavaScript testing.
+I would have been equally comfortable using Python or Bash, however I saw the opportunity to learn about Node and the command line, as well as JavaScript testing.

 #### Architecture